roman-milk/roman-milk.github.io/the-luckiest-man-in-the-world.md

  "Your affair.
 Why did you sleep with that woman?"

  "I needed you to divorce me.
 You had to come after me, asking for as much as possible, so I could give you your freedom.
 You're a beautiful woman, Becca.
 The best wife in the world.
 Better than I deserved.
 I want you to be happy, find a loving man you can give yourself to.
 Live well, for me.
 Please."
-Report_Story #5